aercolino/promise-to-call/README.md

 Replace callbacks with promises.

-Targets to call can be methods of objects (useful "this") of functions (useless "this").
+Targets to call can be methods of objects (useful "this") or functions (useless "this").